Skip to main content

 On a guided drive, you’ll experience Kangerlussuaq’s distinctive character, learn about the life of the locals and the region’s role in world history.
 You’ll hear about how the area was used during World War II and later during the Cold War.

-You’ll pass viewpoints of the fjord, visit Kelly Ville – a research station, and see the old base area.
+You’ll pass viewpoints to the fjord, visit Kelly Ville – a research station, and see the old base area.

-Last but not least, you’ll meet the Greenlandic sled dog with a visit to the village dog kennel.
+Last but not least, you’ll meet the Greenlandic sled dog, with a visit to the village dog farm.

 Tundra safari – flora, rivers and wildlife.